 - Understand Optimizely's Stats Engine, its calculations, and how it affects your results

-- Explain the difference between our Stats Engine and other methodologies
+- Distinguish between our Stats Engine and other methodologies

 - Predict what behavior you should see from your results over time

 - Make business decisions based on the results you see